newrelic/nri-kubernetes/openshift/README.md

 - Development workflows support custom namespaces (without `nr-` prefix requirement)
 - All service accounts automatically receive `privileged` SCC when using these scripts
 - Registry setup (options 2-3) only needs to be run once per cluster
-- Options 14-15 (Build/Push image) allow you to test code changes in dev workflow
-- Option 13 (Uninstall E2E resources) cleans up resources and deletes the namespace